TrebledJ/trebledj.github.io/content/posts/infosec/writeup-likes/2024-08-10-automating-boolean-sql-injection-with-python.md

 ---
-title: Automating Boolean-Based Blind SQL Injection with Python
+title: Automating Boolean-Based SQL Injection with Python
 excerpt: How to be efficiently lazy at finding hidden gems in predictable places – Database Edition
 tags:
   - sql